ansonkwok05/asio-ftp/README.md

 * OpenSSL
 * TLS keys (dh.pem, cert.pem, key.pem)

-## Compilation
+## How to compile
-This project is built using CMake, allowing cross-platform compilation across Windows, macOS and Linux.
+This project can be compiled using CMake, allowing cross-platform compilation across Windows, macOS and Linux.

 ### Windows
 Can be built using Visual Studio, or use CMake to generate your own build files.